guidoism/escape/inspiration/jonesforth.md

 On an i386 machine it turns out that we can write this interpreter rather easily, in just two assembly instructions which turn into just 3 bytes of machine code.
-Let's store the pointer to the next word to execute in the %esi register:
+Let's store the pointer to the next word to execute in the `%esi` register:

                 08 00 00 00     <- We're executing this one now.  %esi is the _next_ one to execute.
         %esi -> 1C 00 00 00
                 2C 00 00 00

-The all-important i386 instruction is called LODSL (or in Intel manuals, LODSW).
+The all-important i386 instruction is called `LODSL` (or in Intel manuals, `LODSW`).
 It does two things.
-Firstly it reads the memory at %esi into the accumulator (%eax).
+Firstly it reads the memory at %esi into the accumulator (`%eax`).
 Secondly it increments %esi by 4 bytes.
-So after LODSL, the situation now looks like this:
+So after `LODSL`, the situation now looks like this:

                 08 00 00 00     <- We're still executing this one
                 1C 00 00 00     <- %eax now contains this address (0x0000001C)
         %esi -> 2C 00 00 00

-Now we just need to jump to the address in %eax.
-This is again just a single x86 instruction written JMP *(%eax).
+Now we just need to jump to the address in `%eax`.
+This is again just a single x86 instruction written `JMP *(%eax)`.
 And after doing the jump, the situation looks like:

                 08 00 00 00
                 1C 00 00 00     <- Now we're executing this subroutine.
         %esi -> 2C 00 00 00

-To make this work, each subroutine is followed by the two instructions `LODSL;
-JMP *(%eax)` which literally make the jump to the next subroutine.
+To make this work, each subroutine is followed by the two instructions `LODSL; JMP *(%eax)` which literally make the jump to the next subroutine.

 And that brings us to our first piece of actual code!
 Well, it's a macro.